KingKai-1906/ome/README.md

 Downloading and installing OME shouldn't take much time, but of course depends on your internet connection and computer.
 To install OME, complete the following steps:

 1. Open Wabbajack and click on browse modlists.
-Check the tickbox that says `show unofficial`.
+Check the tickbox that says `Show Unofficial Lists`.
 2. Select **Oblivion** at the game dropdown menu.
    ![image](https://github.com/KingKai-1906/ome/assets/103863195/114e4e97-0afc-4335-8eb1-bca8b165c594)
 3. Press the download button on OME and wait for it to download.